silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Place.md

 # Placement Process

 The placement process takes one of the binding solution and try to place the alimps in a 2D grid.
-The placement process has to consider all the global constraints, try to reserve some area for routing and try to minimize the communication cost.
+It has to consider all the global constraints, try to reserve some area for routing, and try to minimize the communication cost.
 Similar to the binding process, the placement process is done in two steps -- optimal placement and approximate optimal placement.

 ## Preprocessing